boalang/bio/README.md

 Website: https://boalang.github.io/bio/

 These instructions will get you a command line, jupyter notebook, Docker container, and Hadoop version of  Boa<sub>g</sub>.
-You can can also set up a programming environment in Eclipse.
+You can also set up a programming environment in Eclipse.

 ### Prerequisites